 Improper notice or no notice

 You can get an eviction complaint dismissed if the landlord did not give you a proper notice to cease and/or a proper notice to quit before taking you to court.
 This is a very important and common defense.
-As explained in the section, The Nuts and Bolts of Fighting Evictions, these notices must specifically and in detail describe the conduct that is causing eviction and give you the correct amount of time before going to court.
+As explained in the section, The Tenant's Right to Court Process, these notices must specifically and in detail describe the conduct that is causing eviction and give you the correct amount of time before going to court.
 Notices must be very specific so that tenants know exactly what is expected of them and how to prepare for trial.
 Landlords must “strictly comply” with notice requirements and, if they do not, you should argue that the eviction action should be dismissed.
 See Notices required before an eviction suit.
 Remember that the landlord does not have to give you any notice to evict you for nonpayment of rent.
 Cite: N.J.S.A.
 2A:18-61.2.
+If you live in public or subsidized housing, you may be entitled to additional notices.
+See the next section for more information about this.

 Carefully read the notice to cease and the notice to quit before you go to court.
 If you only received a notice to quit, find out if the Anti-Eviction Act requires the landlord to first serve you with a notice to cease.